 - Read everything thoroughly.
 Read any document that you are handed.
 If you do not understand the form, ask the car dealership to explain it.
 If you do not like the explanation or still have questions, ask someone outside the dealership to explain it—possibly an attorney.

 - Get the vehicle independently inspected.
 Most of the time, for under a $100.00, you can go to a mechanic and they will provide you with a thorough inspection of the prospective vehicle.
 While $100.00 sounds like a lot, it is certainly a lot less than the headache of not getting an inspection and the car is junk.

 - Take a thorough look at the vehicle.
 Look under the hood.
 And, do not be afraid to look under the vehicle.
 Take a close look at the paint around the vehicle.
 And, if you see something that raises questions, do not be afraid to ask.
 A car purchase is a big deal; so, do not take it lightly.

 - If you have a bad feeling, just walk away.
 You can always go back if you later change your mind.
 But, a gut feeling goes a long way.
 Trust it!

 If you have been a victim of car dealership fraud or deceptive practices, please contact us today.
 It is important to hold these dealerships accountable, and let them know that this type of behavior is not acceptable.
 We will hold the car dealership accountable for unfair and deceptive practices and help get you the compensation you deserve.
-Call Bradley Law today for a free consultation.
+Call Bradley Law today.
 505-585-4-LAW (505-585-4529)